How Deep is Loch Lomond?

 Lots of visitors want to know how deep is Loch Lomond.
 It’s just one of these Scottish questions.
 It’s the third-deepest loch in Scotland, after Loch Morar and Loch Ness.

-How deep is Loch Lomond was an issue first addressed by the Hydrographic Department of the Admiralty in Britain, who did the first surveys in the 1860s.
+The depth of Loch Lomond was a questionfirst addressed by the Hydrographic Department of the Admiralty in Britain, who did the first surveys in the 1860s.
 The splendidly named Captain H.C.
 Otter used a lead-weighted line and a rowing boat for his soundings.

-Loch Lomond panorama from Duncryne Hill, looking north.
-This is a September pic., as you can see by the autumnal rowan berries.
+This Loch Lomond panorama is a September pic., as you can see by the autumnal rowan berries.
 The Highland Boundary Fault runs through the islands in the middle distance.
 The loch is confined to a deep, narrow trench in the far distance.
 Closer at hand, you can see how it spreads out in the gentler terrain of the Lowland edge.

 The Royal Society of Edinburgh was an enthusiastic supporter of efforts to find out more about the depth contours of many of Scotland’s lochs.
 However, as the 19th century went on, issues arose as to who would fund such a project.